GENERAL INFORMATION: 503-823-4000

 8. Other relevant, applicable evidence bearing on the nature and seriousness of the violation.

-F. If the Director assesses an enforcement penalty as described in this Section, the Director will file a statement with the Revenue Division that identifies the property, the amount of the penalty, and the date from which the charges are to begin.
+F. If the Director assesses an enforcement penalty as described in this Section against a property owner, the Director may file a statement with the Revenue Division that identifies the property, the amount of the penalty, and the date from which the charges are to begin.
 The Revenue Division will then:

 1. Notify the property owner of the assessment of enforcement penalties;

 2. Record a property lien in the Docket of City Liens;

 3. Bill the property owner monthly for the full amount of enforcement penalties owing, plus additional charges to cover administrative costs of the Revenue Division; and

 4. Maintain lien records until the lien and all associated interest, penalties, and costs are paid in full; and the Director certifies that all violations listed in the original or any subsequent notice of violation have been corrected.